ClaytonWhitten/AstronomyDesktop/README.md

 ## NOTES:

-1. This is only currently working on Windows systems, spefically Windows 10+
+1. This is only currently working on Windows systems, specifically Windows 10+